Ivy Forster: World War II

+Politics

-In 1948 she contested elections to the States in the Saint Helier constituency and became the first woman elected to the island's legislature.
-She was re-elected in 1951, but lost her seat in 1954.
-She died in June 1997 at the age of 90.
+In 1948 Forster contested elections to the States Assembly in the Saint Helier constituency and became the first woman elected to the island's legislature.

+Forster was re-elected in 1951 but lost her seat in 1954.

+Death and legacy

+Forster died in June 1997, aged 90.
 After her death she was named as one of the 29 British Heroes of the Holocaust.